 The priority that is being given to investigating those in positions of trust, such as health care professionals, social workers and police officers, can have particularly damaging consequences.
 As well as facing criminal proceedings, they may also face fitness to practise investigations that may result in suspension and loss of livelihood.
 Read our Sexual Offences FAQs.

-Contact Our Internet Sex Defence Lawyers (London, Birmingham, Manchester)
+Contact Our Internet Sex Defence Lawyers (Yorkshire, London, Birmingham & Manchester)

 Our robust defence preparation, attention to detail and professional representation makes us the first choice for criminal defence.
 These key traits are essential to safeguarding the rights of our clients from allegations of criminal activity.
 We discuss all the available options in order to find and implement the best course of action.